testing-library/cypress-testing-library/CONTRIBUTING.md

 ## Committing and Pushing changes

 Please make sure to run the tests before you commit your changes.
-You can run `npm run test:update` which will update any snapshots that need updating.
-Make sure to include those changes (if they exist) in your commit.

 ### opt into git hooks